 Merchant Account Providers are monitoring the chargeback-to-sales ratio and expect good performance from the merchants.
 If a merchant breaches the thresholds imposed by the Merchant Account Provider or the Card Schemes, its account will most likely be terminated and unsettled funds and collateral will be frozen for a few months.
 Thus, it’s important for merchants to take preventive measures aiming at protecting themselves from chargebacks (legit or not).

+How to protect yourself from chargebacks?
 Find below a few steps on how to protect yourself from chargebacks:

 1. Capture the explicit consent of the cardholder